-You have a unique medical history.
-Therefore, it is essential to talk with your doctor or healthcare provider about your personal risk factors and/or experience with male infertility.
-By talking openly and regularly with your healthcare provider, you can take an active role in your care.
+You have your own health history.
+Talk with your doctor about your risk factors and background with male infertility.
+By talking openly and often with your doctor, you can take an active role in your care.

 About Infertility in Men